fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - Scroll down to the ColorNegInvert effect and drag it to the Node area.
 Make it the first Node (except Denoise, whcih shoudl always be first-first)

 - When Grading Reversal film, check the "Camera Raw" tool on the very left.
 If you chose "Decode Using: Clip", you can adjust DNG parameters simliar to Lightroom (but not exactly equal to).
 This is useful for a first base correction.
 Especially te "Lift" and "Gain" sliders are useful.
 (For negative film, the slider woudl all wrok inverted — it's better to use Davincis own grading here.)
+- You usually want to tick the "Highlight Recovery" Checkbox in the "Camera Raw" tool. watch any frame with blown-out highlights to see its doing its magic.